Namaste!

 How do you know its not the baby blues but PMAD

-PMAD: May begin during pregnancy or anytime within the first year postpartum; does not resolve without attention or support
+PMAD: May begin during pregnancy or anytime within the first year postpartum and does not typically resolve without support

 Why are the rates so high?